summa-tx/relays/golang/README.md

 ### CLI

 #### Queries
 To run a query command, begin with `relaycli query relay` followed by the usage code in the table below (e.g. `relaycli query relay getrelaygenesis`).
+Note that our convention is to use bitcoin hashes (or `digest`s) in their LE format (e.g. 0xabcd...0000, not 0x0000...cdab).

 | Query | Description | Usage |
 | ----- | ----------- | ------|